atomsoftwarestudios/AjsDoc/README.md

 Documentation for the latest version of the Ajs and AjsDoc can't be generated using the TypeDoc as it does not support some required features (see https://github.com/TypeStrong/typedoc/issues/399 for details)

+# Implemented Features

+- Guide & Examples
+      - HTML based reference guide

+- Reference guide
+      - HTML Code documentation supported

+- HTML Code (both, static & code documentation)
+      - Supported tags (this will highly probably change to standard JSDoc):
+         - #example url
+	    - Includes the example to the HTML code (make sure the code is HTML escaped so < > & and others  are properly replaced)
+	    - Must be on the separate line
+	 - #chart url
+	    - Includes svg chart to the HTML code
+	    - Must be on the separate line

+- Ajs Feature Examples (directly in the code)
+   - Complete offline application support
+   - Boot process and configuration
+   - Resource loading including the InitialProgressBar
+   - Application resource loading and management
+   - Templating
+   - Visual State management
+   - Visual State transition
+   - View Component state management
+   - View Component state filtering
+   - Session state management
+   - Models for the static JSON data
+   - Debugging tools
+- Tools
+   - tocgen.ps1 (powershell) -> generator of the toc.json file from the folder structure of the static html documents

 # Visual Studio prerequisites & setup

 - The Visual Studio should be in version 2015 (Enterprise, Professional, Community) - curently tested with Enterprise version only.